MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-05-04-mobile-app-builder-new-service-now-available.md

 Mobile App Builder for Bluemix is an experimental service right now, and we plan on adding new features over the coming months.
 In the meantime, I encourage you to try out this service for your next mobile project.

 Happy App Building!

+> **Note**: The Mobile App Builder does not support MobileFirst Platform Foundation 8.0 beta